hybridgroup/gophercon-2019/README.md

 ## Gophercar

-Golang DIYRobocars based on the Donkeycar hardware http://www.donkeycar.com/
+Golang [DIYRobocars](https://diyrobocars.com/) based on the Donkeycar hardware http://www.donkeycar.com/ but programmed using your favorite language.

 We will have a race track, with X cars available to be programmed for races, either human-steered or perhaps self-driving...